thisisqubika/java-coding-challenge/README.md

 - Be sure to always include your code and also the written answers/explanations in the `ANSWERS.md` file within the same commit if they belongs to the same challenge part.
 - To simplify things we added some necessary assets and configuration needed in `src/main/resources` folder.

-> After cloning the repository, you should be ready to start up the cars application at port `8080` with the command `mvn springboot:run`
+> After cloning the repository, you should be ready to start up the cars application at port `8080` with the command `mvn spring-boot:run`

 ### The application technology
 Here is the list of the technologies we are providing in the application structure: